Image Description Elements¶

 Collections on RedHat

-On RedHat based distributions collections are named groups and are
+On RedHat based distributions collections are called groups

 extra metadata.
 To get the names of these groups type the following